 EXAMPLE: Lindsay and Shawn are married and are both active MHABD participants.
 Lindsay was incarcerated in October 2019 and her benefits were suspended.
 In December 2019, Shawn reported that he has moved to Colorado and he would like to close his MHABD case.
 An ex-parte review is completed for Lindsay.
 An application is registered with her as the head of household and the case is completed and authorized.
 Lindsay is still eligible for benefits and her benefits remain suspended until she is released in April 2020.

 Inpatient Services during Suspension

 EXAMPLE: Michael received MHABD benefits.
 He was incarcerated in October 2019 and his benefits were suspended.
 In December 2019, Michael required surgery and he was in the hospital from December 12 through December 14.
 DOC reported the inpatient event to FSD on December 16.
 FSD reviewed Michael’s case and saw that his benefits were suspended, but he appeared to still be eligible on all other factors.
-FSD reported the inpatient event to MHD and benefits were activated for December 12 to December 14, benefits were returned to suspended status as of December 15, 2019.
+FSD reported the inpatient event to MHD and benefits were restored for December 12 to December 14, benefits were returned to suspended status as of December 15, 2019.

 NOTE: If an incarcerated individual was NOT active prior to incarceration and applies for MHABD for an inpatient event, as outlined in IM-#13 from 2/9/2015, this case will NOT be suspended after approval.
-The MHABD approval is ONLY for that specific medical event and does not determine ongoing disability eligibility.
+The MHABD approval is ONLY for that specific medical event and does not determine ongoing eligibility.
 If the individual may be eligible for ongoing benefits he/she must apply for ongoing benefits.

 Home and Community Based Services (HCB), Vendor Care, and Division of Assets